A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Concept and related work

 The rest of this paper is organized as follows.
-Section \ref{sec:RS_SystemModel} describes the system model for a single \gls{UE} scenario.
+Section \ref{sec:RS_SystemModel} describes the system model for a single \gls{MU} scenario.
 Section \ref{sec:RS_ProbForm} formulates the optimization problem as a \gls{CPOMDP}.
 Since the exact solutions of such problem are intractable to find, a low-complexity dynamic relay selection, called \gls{CPBVI}, is proposed in section \ref{sec:RS_Policies}.
 The submodularity property is verified for this problem, thus a greedy form of this approximation, called \gls{GCPBVI}, is deduced.
-These results are extended to a multi-\gls{UE} scenario in section \ref{sec:RS_MultiPlayer}.
-For this scenario, a distributed approach is introduced in the aim of reducing the complexity of the centralized solution.
-Numerical results in section \ref{sec:RS_NumResults} corroborate our claims for a scenario where throughput is maximized under energy constraints.
+These results are extended to a multi-\gls{MU} scenario in section \ref{sec:RS_MultiPlayer}.
+For this scenario, a distributed approach is exposed for reducing the complexity of centralized solutions.
+Numerical results in section \ref{sec:RS_NumResults} corroborate our claims.
+The performance enhancement of the cellular networks is shown in section \ref{sec:RS_SimuResults} by implementing the proposed relay selection scheme in a system-level simulator.
 Section \ref{sec:RS_Conclusion} concludes the paper whereas the proofs are provided in the appendices.